library(tidyverse)

 Similar issues apply to inherently non-negative dependent variables, such as total assets or count variables, such as the number of management forecasts, the number of 8-K filings, or the number of press releases, as seen in Guay et al. (2016), the focus of this chapter.

-In this chapter, we cover generalized linear models (known as GLMs), a class of models that includes probit and logit models—which assume a binary dependent variable—and Poisson regression—which is most naturally motivated by count variables.
+In this chapter, we cover generalized linear models (GLMs), a class of models that includes probit and logit models—which assume a binary dependent variable—and Poisson regression—which is most naturally motivated by count variables.

 A second theme of this chapter is the introduction of additional data skills relevant for applied researchers.
 In previous chapters we have eschewed larger data sets beyond those available through WRDS.
 However, most researchers need to know how to manage larger data sets, so we introduce some skills for doing so here.